IvoteSligte/cg-fp/README.md

 ## Required Dependencies

-To run this project, cmake 3.14+, OpenGL 4.3+, and GLEW need to be installed.
+To run this project, cmake 3.14+ and OpenGL 4.3+ need to be installed.

 This project has only been tested on Linux, and the cmake build settings are steered towards it, but there is a small chance it will work on Windows and MacOS as well.